 Importantly, there can be large differences in premiums even over short distances or among contiguous counties, and over the choice of unit and APH endorsement.
 Thus, while the case farm information provided is helpful in understanding the relationships among choices, it is important to compare to conditions that most closely match your own case.
 It is also important to carefully discuss final options and decisions with a qualified insurance agent to insure accurate information about the specific costs.

 The case farm information from McLean County, Illinois and starting price conditions are shown in the table below.
-It is assumed that the farm gualifies for the Trend Adjusted APH endorsement which takes its average Corn APH from 174 to 183.
+It is assumed that the farm qualifies for the Trend Adjusted APH endorsement which takes its average Corn APH from 187 to 196.
 The case shown is for an Enterprise Unit over 320 acres (the online version can be selected for any county/crop of interest and toggled across units, and at actual acreage).
-The county standard deviation of yields is estimated to be about 29.8 bu./acre and the farm yield risk is about 7 bu./acre higher.
-Some basic risk information is given related to yield risk (e.g., 1 in 10 years the farm yield will be below 133, 1 in 5 years the county will be less than about 152 and so on), and the average gross revenue with no insurance is calculated at \$685/acre.
+The county standard deviation of yields is estimated to be about 35.4 bu./acre and the farm yield risk is about 8 bu./acre higher.
+Some basic risk information is given related to yield risk (e.g., 1 in 10 years the farm yield will be below 138, 1 in 5 years the county will be less than about 167 and so on), and the average gross revenue with no insurance is calculated at approximately \$708/acre.
 The gross revenue calculation reflects the negative correlation between the yield and prices, as well as simulated local basis conditions and starting prices.
-Importantly, the lower current futures prices have reduced the beginning guaranteed revenue value compared to previous years' values, and for many cases, premiums are lower as a result as well.
-The average futures price is a result of the process used to model the price distribution implied by the options markets for the settlement period and can differ from current futures prices at any point in time.
+The average futures price reflected in the is a result of the process used to model the price distribution implied by the options markets for the settlement period and can differ from current futures prices at any point in time.
+This number updates regularly as market conditions change as well.
 Consistent with RMA rules, the APH and Trend APH are rounded to nearest whole bushels, and other features of the indemnity calculations are maintained to comply within RMA rules and procedures.
 The table below shows the case farm information for McLean in more detail.